Sebamun/FYS3150_Projects/README.md

 # FYS3150_Prosjekter

-Sebastian Amundsen, Marcus Berget and Andreas Wetzel.
+Projects by Sebastian Amundsen, Marcus Berget and Andreas Wetzel in FYS3150.

 You can find the codes and files for the different projects in the project folders.